DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 ## Tracing spans using function decorators

-For each span kind, the LLM Observability Python SDK `ddtrace.llmobs.decorators` module provides a corresponding function decorator to automatically trace the operation a given function entails.
+For each span kind, the LLM Observability SDK for Python `ddtrace.llmobs.decorators` module provides a corresponding function decorator to automatically trace the operation a given function entails.
 These function decorators can be used the same way as their inline counterparts.

 ### Example